kaaproject/kaa-rfcs/0003-configuration-management-extension/README.md

 The payload should be a JSON-encoded object with the following fields:
 - `id` (required) - id of the message.
 Should be either string or number.
 Used in delivery confirmation process.
-- `configVersion` - current endpoint configuration version.
+- `configVersion` (optional) - current endpoint configuration version.
 Should be of integer type.
-- `requiredConfigVersion` - endpoint configuration version that is requested by endpoint.
+- `requiredConfigVersion` (optional) - endpoint configuration version that is requested by endpoint.
 This provides ability to re-send configuration for endpoints that cannot persist the configuration and provides mechanism to request previous configuration versions (roll-back).
 If there's no `requiredConfigVersion` field in message, then server should use `configVersion` to determine is it needed to send response with configuration, server must not send configuration record if latest available configuration version equals to the one sent by endpoint.
-If this field was excluded from the message, then server will send configuration anyway
+If `configVersion` field was excluded from the message, then server will send configuration anyway

 Example:
 ```json